Anthrax-causing bacteria have dwelled in soil for centuries – cycling through people, animals and earth

 “They also interact with neighboring organisms, though they’re an admittedly less-than-ideal neighbor to the soil-dwelling amoebae they infect and kill.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify interactions with soil-dwelling amoebae
+No evidence found in web searches or cross-references to support interactions with soil-dwelling amoebae.

 “Anthrax in the ecosystem”

-INSUFFICIENT EVIDENCE — No evidence found in archive to confirm nutrient requirements for soil survival
+No evidence found in web searches or cross-references to support specific nutrient requirements for soil survival.

 “If the temperature, humidity or acidity is not favorable, these bacteria can also slumber for decades in a spore form – underfoot and forgotten by nearly all except cattle.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify dormancy duration of spores
+No evidence found in web searches or cross-references to support dormancy duration claims.

 “Cattle, deer and other large herbivores disturb the abodes of bacteria.”